-Overall Theme 1 to 5 points
+Overall Theme

 Scoring is based on how well the installer was able to create a common theme/display with the vehicle, system, installation and display.
 The theme can have various attributes, as long as the overall theme (or concept) is maintained.
 Maximum points can be earned if theme extends beyond vehicle (external displays, etc.).